tantaman/tantaman.github.io/_posts/2020-05-19-These-Are-Not-Types.markdown

 5. a phone number
 6. ...

 An application exists several levels of abstraction above raw storage and so raw storage types are mostly meaningless in the application context.
-Even in the list above which refines the integer type, those types can be refined further.
+Even in the list above which refines the integer type, those types can still be refined further.

 ### ID Type

 The most obvious yet non-obvious example is the ID type.
 IDs are _of_ things rather than being the things themselves.
-An ID type should thus express what is is the ID of.
+An ID type should thus express what the ID is of.

 E.g., ID of User, ID of Post, ID of Comment.